ZaRamen/Survive-the-Infected/README.md

 - The game is endless and Press P to pause the game

 - Made for my marking period 4 project for my csa class during teh months of May - June 2022
+- Was made with a lot of stackoverlow, game dev exchange and not the cleanest of code.